tiresomefanatic/heroechotemp/content/design/foundation/color.md

 # Color

 Our color system helps define the visual expression of our products.
-Each group of colors is carefully selected to ensure our designs are accessible and visually appealing.
+Each group of colors is carefully selected to

 <div class="color-section">
   <div class="color-heading">